firstcontributions/first-contributions/README.md

 replacing `<add-your-branch-name>` with the name of the branch you created earlier.

+In case if you are prompted to enter a personal access token during pushing the changes.
+Heres a guide to [create your own personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

 ## Submit your changes for review

 If you go to your repository on GitHub, you'll see a `Compare & pull request` button.
 Click on that button.